EladKarni/react-event-cards/README.md

 ## Prerequisites

-In order to get started and use `React-Event-Cards`, you will need a few things:
+In order to get started and use `React-Event-Cards`; you will need a few things:
 * A Public Google Calendar & It's `ID`
 * API key/s for Google Maps and Google Calendar

 ## Getting started

-To get React-Event-Cards working in your projects, follow these easy steps:
+To get `React-Event-Cards` working in your projects, follow these easy steps:

 1. Install the component with `npm i --save react-event-cards`
 2. Add script tag to html `<script src="https://maps.googleapis.com/maps/api/js?key=[YOUR KEY HERE]" type="text/javascript"></script>`
-3. ?
-4. Profit?!

-This is how you call the component without any modifications.
+To call the component in it's default state (without additional paramaters);

 ```javascript
  <CalendarCards